Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Appendix

-There are two main aspects we would like to discuss in this section.
-First, we will support and elaborate on our claim at page~\pageref{rem_claim} that the limiting Hamilton-Jacobi equation derived after renormalising $n$ by an instationary measure inspired of \cite{BLM} is the same as \eqref{eq_limiting_HJ}.
-Second, we will discuss a setting in which the jump rate $\beta$ depends not only on age but also on space.
+There are three main aspects we would like to discuss in this appendix.
+First we briefly discuss the technical motivation for our choices of hypotheses and proof strategies, and give a synthetic presentation of the main ideas behind our work.
+Second, we will support and elaborate on the claim we make, that equation~\eqref{CGM_eq_limiting_HJ} is the same as the limiting Hamilton-Jacobi equation derived after renormalising $n$ by a non-stationary measure inspired by~\cite{BLM} that approaches a meaningful self-similar profile.
+Third, we will discuss a setting in which the jump rate $\beta$ depends not only on age but also on space.
+For the sake of simplicity, the two last parts are presented in dimension $d = 1$.